ArezooAfshar1/TodoApp/README.md

 ## Overview

-This project is a Django application that includes user accounts and a to-do list feature.
-It is structured to follow best practices in organizing Django applications.
+This project is a To-Do Application developed with Django Rest Framework.

 ## Directory Structure📁
 The repository is organized as follows: